jerrychens/online_retail/README.md

 ### Note

-Step-by-step python anlaysis and discussions can be found (here](retail.ipynb)
+Step-by-step python anlaysis and discussions can be found [here](retail.ipynb)